jasminaaa20/yolo-world/README.md

 python main.py --model yolov8l-world.pt --prompt_list "person, car" --source ./data/sample.jpg --conf 0.1
 ```

+## Important Notes

+- **Detection Confidence for Non-COCO Classes:** YOLO-WORLD's detection confidence for classes not present in the COCO dataset might be lower, necessitating a lower confidence threshold by default.
+This approach, however, might result in double detection of objects.
+- **Agnostic NMS:** To mitigate the issue of double detections, `agnostic_nms` is set to true, enabling more precise object detection without redundant overlaps.

 ## YOLO-WORLD Overview

 YOLO-WORLD introduces a novel framework that significantly enhances the open-vocabulary detection capabilities of the traditional YOLO detectors.
 By incorporating a Re-parameterizable Vision-Language Path Aggregation Network (RepVL-PAN) and region-text contrastive loss, YOLO-WORLD can efficiently detect a wide range of objects described by textual prompts in real-time.
 This model is pre-trained on large-scale datasets, including detection, grounding, and image-text datasets, making it capable of zero-shot detection with high efficiency and accuracy on standard benchmarks.